OpenMS/pyopenms-docs/docs/source/user_guide/parameter_handling.rst

     print("Keys and values after deleting all entries.") printParamKeyAndValues(new_p)  # All keys of new_p deleted

-For the algorithms that inherit :py:class:`~.DefaultParamHandler`, the users can list all parameters along with their descriptions by using, for instance, the following simple function.
+For the algorithms that inherit from :py:class:`~.DefaultParamHandler`, you can list all parameters along with their description by using, for instance, the following simple function.

 .. code-block:: python
     :linenos:

-    # print all parameters
+    # print all parameters with description
     def printParams(p):
         if p.size():
             for i in p.keys():